saimahanif38/XCUITest/README.md

 My test cases folder is: **TAUUITests**

-# XCTUTest-TAU (Test Automation University) Course

-This repo contains the course material for the Test Automation University Course `Introduction to iOS Automation with XCUITest`
+This repo contains the `iOS Automation with XCUITest`

 # Pre-requisite